inancgumus/learngo/02-write-your-first-program/questions/02-code-your-first-program/README.md

-## What does the package keyword do in the following program?
+## Which keyword below defines a new package for the following program?
 ```go
 package main